peter-mouland/web-caddy/docs/BUILD.md

 By default we use [Sass](http://sass-lang.com/) to compile styles, along with [AutoPrefixer](https://www.npmjs.com/package/autoprefixer).

-This will create a compiled file for each `.scss` file (without an underscore `_` prefix) it finds in the `paths.source` (or `paths.source/*`).
+This will create a compiled file for each `.scss` file (without an underscore `_` prefix) it finds in the `buildPaths source` root directories and save them into the corresponding `targets` directories.
 A `.min.css` will also be created for each compiled file.

-These will be saved within the `paths.target` set within [caddy.config.js](boilerplate/caddy.config.js)

-As with all build tasks, add an config object to customise the build.
+As with all build tasks, add an config object to customise the build with [Sass options](https://github.com/sass/node-sass#options)

 *caddy.config.js*
 ```javascript